DannyMyles/civic-task-manager/README.md

-# Task Manager API
+# ToDo Manager API

 ## Description
-This is a Task Manager(To-Do) API built with Node.js, Express, and MongoDB.
-It provides endpoints for managing tasks, including creating, updating, and deleting tasks.
+This is a ToDo Manager(To-Do) API built with Node.js, Express, and MongoDB.
+It provides endpoints for managing todos, including creating, updating, and deleting todos.

 ## Installation Instructions
 1. Clone the repository: